scrambldchannel/https-scrambldchannel.github.io-/content/Anaconda and Jupyter Cheatsheet.md

 #### Create

-You probably want to create a new environment for a new project and install any releveant libraries within it.
+You probably want to create a new environment for a new project and install any relevant libraries within it.

 ```shell
 $ conda create -n testenv python=3.7 anaconda